 table, we want to filter the data to show only the rows from last quarter.
 We can do that by simply using the filters control:

-, add a new column called InPriorQuarter
+, add a new column named InPriorQuarter

-InPriorDateRange([Date], "quarter", "year")
+InPriorDateRange([Today], "quarter", "year")

-This will evaluate the Date
+This will evaluate the Today

 column and return true